metio/terraform-provider-k8s/docs/data-sources/instana_io_instana_agent_v1_manifest.md

 Optional:

 - `digest` (String) Digest (a.k.a.
 Image ID) of the agent container image.
-If specified, it has priority over 'agent.image.tag',which will then be ignored.
+If specified, it has priority over 'agent.image.tag', which will then be ignored.
 - `name` (String) Name is the name of the container image of the Instana agent.
 - `pull_policy` (String) PullPolicy specifies when to pull the image container.
-- `pull_secrets` (Attributes List) PullSecrets allows you to override the default pull secret that is created when 'agent.image.name' starts with'containers.instana.io'.
+- `pull_secrets` (Attributes List) PullSecrets allows you to override the default pull secret that is created when 'agent.image.name' starts with 'containers.instana.io'.
 Setting 'agent.image.pullSecrets' prevents the creation of the default 'containers-instana-io' secret. (see [below for nested schema](#nestedatt--spec--k8s_sensor--image--pull_secrets))
 - `tag` (String) Tag is the name of the agent container image; if 'agent.image.digest' is specified, this property is ignored.

 <a id="nestedatt--spec--k8s_sensor--image--pull_secrets"></a>